react-native-oh-library/react-native-iphone-screen-helper/README.md

 ## API ##

 ### ifIphoneX(iphoneXStyle, \[regularStyle\]) ###
-this method it for creating stylesheets with the iPhone X in mind
+This method is for creating stylesheets with the iPhone X and later models, including those with dynamic islands, in mind.

 #### Parameters ####
-**iphoneXStyle** - the style to apply if you're on iPhone X
+**iphoneXStyle** - the style to apply if you're on iPhone X or newer models with a notch or dynamic island.

 **regularStyle (*optional*)** - the style to apply if you're not on iPhone X